frobware/kvm-cluster-up/README.md

 ## Replacing a snapshot

+If a snapshot name already exists the existing snapshot must be deleted first:

 	$ kup-domain-stop 1
 	$ SNAPSHOT=baseinstall kup-snapshot-select 1

 	$ kup-domain-start 1
 	# login, do some stuff

 	$ kup-domain-stop 1
 	$ SNAPSHOT=pkg-refresh kup-snapshot-delete 1
 	$ SNAPSHOT=pkg-refresh kup-snapshot-create 1